pombredanne/https-github.com-z88dk-z88dk.wiki-/CRT.md

-The crt is the startup code that runs before calling main().
+The crt is the startup code that runs before calling `main()`.
 It is responsible for setting the memory map, instantiating device drivers on stdin/stdout/stderr, initializing the bss and data sections and calling any initialization code prior to calling main().
-On return from main() it is responsible for closing open files, resetting the stack and preparing to return to the host.
+On return from `main()` it is responsible for closing open files, resetting the stack and preparing to return to the host.

 In combination with the crt, the memory map and crt configuration completely determine the program's execution environment at compile time.
 The memory map defines what goes where and the crt configuration sets defaults such as code origin and heap size.

 The library supplies crts, memory maps and crt configurations for supported targets.
 Usually a non-trivial target will have multiple crt choices that differ in what devices are instantiated on stdin, stdout, stderr and possibly more than one memory map if the target supports ram-resident programs, rom-resident programs or bankswitched memory.
-Suggested combinations are condensed into a startup option selected on the compile line ("-startup=n").
+Suggested combinations are condensed into a startup option selected on the compile line (`-startup=n`).
 A default startup is chosen if no startup is specified.
 In previous compile examples on this page, no startup was specified so a default was chosen by z88dk that would be considered most common for the target.

-The startups and crts are target-specific of course so details should be gathered from the target's [[wiki entry]].
-We will look at the embedded target in some detail so that the options available are tangibly explained.
+The startups and crts are target-specific of course so details should be gathered from the target's wiki entry.
+We will look at the z80 target in some detail so that the options available are tangibly explained.

-==== embedded_crt.asm ====
+## embedded_crt.asm

 The specific crt used in the compile is found from the target's _crt.asm file.
 For the embedded target this is [[http://z88dk.cvs.sourceforge.net/viewvc/z88dk/z88dk/libsrc/_DEVELOPMENT/target/embedded/embedded_crt.asm?content-type=text%2Fplain|target/embedded/embedded_crt.asm]].
 The file is just a switch on the startup value specified on the compile line, eg "zcc +embedded -vn -startup=0 ....".
 At the top of the file, if startup was not defined on the compile line, a default is selected for you (2 in this case).
 An important value is -1 which allows the user to supply his own crt file.